-In the wake of COVID-19, or the Coronavirus, this is becoming increasingly top of mind for many HR professionals as a pandemic virus is dominating news headlines and can be a scary topic, especially with widespread misinformation.
+In the wake of COVID-19, this is becoming increasingly top of mind for many HR professionals as a pandemic virus is dominating news headlines and can be a scary topic, especially with widespread misinformation.

 While the responsibility is on individuals to take care of themselves and their families with proper health precautions, it’s critical for employers to treat situations like the Coronavirus seriously and handle them with empathy.

 So what should employers focus on in a time of heightened concern?
 I spoke with Group HR Director, Robert Hicks, and our Head of Engagement and Internal Communications, Catrin Lewis, to get more insight and practical tips for HR leaders to adapt for their own workplace:

 First of all, what’s the most important thing for HR to keep in mind when situations such as the Coronavirus hits?

 Robert Hicks: One role of an employer is to stay close and connected to their people.
 Your people and your business are both your priority, and the steps you take in staying aware of your employees’ health, while communicating with and making your employees aware of any change in policy should support these objectives.

 Employee safety and experience need to be at the very heart of communication, and that’s something you should always keep in mind, but especially when health and safety are the main focus.

 What are your priorities when creating policies or work environments to ensure employee safety?